 Types of PSH Programs

-Destination HOME (DH) and Shelter + Care (S+C) are two types of PSH programs offered through CAC of Fayette County.
+Destination HOME (DH), Shelter + Care (S+C) and Stable Futures (SF) are various PSH programs offered through CAC of Fayette County.
 All households are required to meet the eligibility standards listed above.

 PSH provides participant-focused, home-based case management.
 The case manager develops an individualized service plan with the participant that is designed to provide consistent, long-term supportive service case management to ensure that participants maintain their housing.
 The case manager will meet with the participant each month to keep sure the unit is in proper order, the lease requirements are fulfilled, and that the participant is connected to all necessary community supportive resources.
 The participant will pay 30% of his/her income towards their housing expense.